se2p/programming-styles-ss-2020-program-description/README.md

 ╚════════╧═══════╝[\n]
 ```

-The fishermen/hunters won the game, and we should print the following banner:
+However, since the fishermen/hunters won the game, *we do not print to screen the board yet*.
+Instead, we print to screen the board with the banner **over** it and obtain:

 ```
       ╔════════╤═══════╗      [\n]